 • Rescuing, which says we have the right to interfere in other people’s lives – because we know better what’s good / right for them

-EXP: Any time we say with anger or anguish: “I just can’t understand how he/she could do/be XYZ….” because our way is reasonable & correct, so how can they be so dumb, mean, selfish….?
+EXP: Any time we say with anger or anguish: “I just can’t understand how he/she could do/be XYZ….” = implies that only our way is reasonable & correct, so how can they be so dumb, mean, selfish….?

-BTW: It very IMP for ACoAs to learn & believe that it is NOT arrogant or selfish* TO take care of ourselves, acknowledge our needs & act on them – before dealing with the needs/wants of other adults
+BTW: It’s imperative for ACoAs to learn & believe that it is NOT arrogant or selfish* TO take care of ourselves, acknowledge our needs & act on them – before dealing with the needs/wants of other adults

-➼ This is true self-esteem, a requirement for mature, successful living, so we’re not ‘using’ others to get our needs met or to tell us who we are supposed to be
+➼ This is true self-esteem, a requirement for mature, successful living, without having to ‘use’ others to get our needs met or tell us who we are supposed to be

-*Selfish is when we expect someone to give themselves up for us – to do what we want them to do instead of what’s right for them.
+*Selfish is when we expect / demand someone to give themselves up for us – to do what we want them to do instead of what’s right for them.

-Selfish is when we expect others to take care of us, instead of supporting them in taking loving care of themselves.
+Selfish is when we expect / demand that others provide our needs, instead of supporting them to take loving care of themselves.